Kathy Weston

-Kathleen "Kathy" Stella Weston (born May 19, 1958, in Reno, Nevada) is a retired female middle distance runner from the United States.
+Kathleen "Kathy" Stella Weston (born May 19, 1958, in Reno, Nevada) is a retired female middle-distance runner from the United States.
 She set her personal best (2.00.73) in the women's 800 metres at the 1976 Olympic trials.
 She was also a member of the 1976 US Olympic team in the 800 metres.

-Weston attended college at California State University, Northridge.
+Weston represented three different schools over her career in AIAW competition, competing in the 400 m and 800 m for the UCLA Bruins, Cal State Northridge Matadors, and the Oregon State Beavers.